degreepath/auditor/tests/snapshots/2018-19/major/japanese.md

 > This is the set of requirements for the 2018-19 Bachelor of Arts “Japanese” major from St. Olaf College.

 # Japanese
-For this major, you must complete all of the following requirements:
+For this major, you must complete “Core Language”, “Upper-Level Language”, and “Language and Culture”.

-- “Core Language”
-- “Upper-Level Language”
-- “Language and Culture”
-- “FLAC” (optional)

 ## Core Language
 For this requirement, you must take all of the following courses: